wenytang-ms/vscode-mcp-server/README.md

   - Finding definitions of symbols (functions, classes, variables, etc.) across the codebase
   - Exploring project structure and organization
   - Locating specific elements by name

+- **get_symbol_definition_code**: Gets definition information for a symbol in a file
+  - Parameters:
+    - `path`: The path to the file containing the symbol
+    - `line`: The line number of the symbol (0-based)
+    - `symbol`: The symbol name to look for on the specified line

+  This tool provides:
+  - Type information, documentation, and source details for symbols
+  - Code context showing the line where the symbol appears
+  - Symbol range information

+  It's particularly useful for:
+  - Understanding what a symbol represents without navigating away
+  - Checking function signatures, type definitions, or documentation
+  - Quick reference for APIs or library functions

 ### Shell Tools
 - **execute_shell_command_code**: Executes a shell command in the VS Code integrated terminal with shell integration